Find the right paint for your project

 For a simple way to update a room, you can’t beat a lick of paint.
-Whether you’re putting your stamp on your new home, or are renovating a room that needs some TLC, interior paint can transform any space in the house in a few hours.
+Whether you’re putting your stamp on your new home, or renovating a room that needs some TLC.
+Interior paint can transform any space in the house in a few hours.

 There are lots of paints available for different surfaces and it can be a bit daunting if you aren’t sure what all the different types, finishes and features mean.
 We are going to talk you through the ins and outs of interior paint so that you can buy the right paint with confidence.

 Which room in the house are you painting?

 What goes on in the room you are planning to paint?
 Maybe you are painting a kitchen or bathroom that would benefit from a moisture-resistant paint.
 Some rooms might need an extra hard-wearing paint which can be wiped down and cleaned such as hallways, landings or kid’s bedrooms.
 Finding the right paint isn’t just about which colour you pick.
 We have different types of paint designed for use in different rooms.
 By choosing the paint that is specially designed for the type of room you are painting, you will get the best end result.

 What type of surface are you painting?

 There are different types of paint for different surface materials.
 We have a comprehensive selection of emulsion paints for walls and ceilings.
 We also stock a wide range of specialist paint including ones that are designed for wood furniture, brick walls, and tiles.
 Choosing the right paint for the right material will ensure a longer-lasting result and the best coverage.

 What kind of look are you going for?